 So what does your bond premium depend on?
 The most important factors are:

 - Professional experience and expertise as a dealer

 The bond premium will be cheaper if your business is healthy and well-managed.
 This means you can also work on reducing the cost by improving your credit score, and including financial statements that prove your liquidity.

-You can learn more about your premium with our surety bond cost guide or used the calculator in the sidebar to get an estimate.
+You can learn more about your premium with our surety bond cost guide or used the calculator below.
 Of course, your final price will be strictly specific for your case and the best way to find what it will be is to submit our online application.

 Can I get a used car dealer bond with bad credit?

 An applicant with bad credit may have a hard time getting bonded because their credit report issues are perceived as high risk by surety underwriters.
 Credit issues can mean any of the following: